InterDigitalInc/CompressAI-Trainer/docs/source/tutorials/full.rst

       _common_root: "./logs"
       datasets: "./datasets"

-It is recommend to use paths that somewhere outside the source code directory.
+It is recommend to use paths that are somewhere outside the source code directory.

 For image compression datasets, the default configuration expects the directory structure to be organized in the following way: